 Internet technology makes it very easy to create websites or applications that appear legitimate.
 Many fraudsters are building websites that look identical to the authentic sites of the services you usually use.
 However, the difference is that the minute you submit or fill out any forms with your information, it is intercepted and stolen by the fraudsters and quickly re-sold online to underground hacker groups and other digital criminals.

 Even during a legitimate transaction, there is always a risk of "skimming."
 This involves directly stealing your account information off of a credit or debit card.
-Usually, the scammers use a special electronic device that copies your account information and allows the fraudsters to use this information to initiate transactions without your knowledge or authorization.
+Usually, the card skimmer uses a special electronic device that copies your account information and allows the fraudsters to use this information to initiate transactions without your knowledge or authorization.
 It's tough to detect this type of scam since you are unaware that fraud is taking place most of the time.

 Fraudsters also perpetrate a scam known as "counterfeiting," by stealing your card information and actually creating a fake card to use as they please.
 In this case, the victim is rarely aware that the scam is taking place because they still have possession of the original card or their original identification document.